FusionAuth/fusionauth-site/site/_posts/2020-08-11-advanced-registration-form.md

 On the second screen, if you try to submit without providing a price range, you're shown the error messages you added above.

-pic TBD
-themed-with-validation-second-screen
+{% include _image.liquid src="/assets/img/blogs/advanced-registration-forms/themed-with-validation-second-screen.png" alt="The second page of the registration form with error messages." class="img-fluid" figure=false %}

-All this is set at the form field level.
+Validation is configured at on the form field.
 The form is the display order of the form fields and nothing more.

 You can customize your field display more extensively by modifying the `customField` freemarker macro helper.
-Currently this looks like:
+This is in the "Helpers" section of your theme.
+The default value is:

 ```freemarker
 [#macro customField field key autofocus=false placeholder=""]